BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Supplementary Experients

 \item \textbf{Quadratic noise schedule}: The noise level follows a quadratic decay:$\sigma_t = \sigma_0 t^2$ where $\sigma_0$ is the initial noise level.
 This schedule applies a slow decay initially, followed by a more rapid reduction.

 \item \textbf{Linear noise schedule}: In this case, the noise decreases linearly over time, represented as: $\sigma_t = \sigma_1 t$ \end{itemize}

-The experimental results are depicted in Figure~\ref{fig:dem_noise_schedule} and Figure~\ref{fig:endem_noise_schedule}.
+The experimental results are depicted in \cref{fig:noise_schedule_ablation}.
 It is pretty obvious that for iDEM the performance varied for different noise schedules. iDEM favors noise schedules that decay more rapidly to $0$ when $t$ approaches 0.
 When applying the linear noise schedules, the samples are a lot more noisy than other schedules.
 This also proves our theoretical analysis that the variance would make the score network hard to train.
-On the contrary, all 4 schedules are able to perform well on EnDEM.
-This illustrates that the reduced variance makes EnDEM more robust and requires less hyperparameter tuning.
+On the contrary, all 4 schedules are able to perform well on NEM.
+This illustrates that the reduced variance makes NEM more robust and requires less hyperparameter tuning.